RavensbourneWebMedia/Digital_Advertising/sessions/03/README.md

 **Step 5:** Add up the totals, to see which design concept scores the most highly.
 You could choose the most high-scoring one or combine the best aspects from several concepts to form a new concept before moving forwards.
 [5 minutes]

+**Step 6** Solidify the idea that you will develop for the rest of the session (Teams you can work together to make your final concept here)

 # My Burberry Lecture

 ![](https://github.com/RavensbourneWebMedia/Digital_Advertising/blob/Digital_Advertising_2018/19/sessions/03/assets/My_Burberry.jpg)